 Recent cybersecurity incidents have demonstrated that both U.S. public and private sectors are increasingly at risk of sophisticated, malicious cyber activity.
-To combat the increasing number of cyberattacks targeted at the Oil and Gas industry, the Department of Homeland Security’s Transportation Security Administration (TSA) issued three security directives in 2021-22.
+To combat the increasing number of cyberattacks targeted at the Oil and Gas industry, the Department of Homeland Security’s Transportation Security Administration (TSA) issued four security directives in 2021-23.
 The TSA guidelines aim to increase the security posture of the owners and operators of US-based gas and liquid pipelines.

 The Latest Developments: What You Should Know

 The TSA directives are applicable to operational oil and natural gas and hazardous liquid transmission pipeline systems, natural gas distribution pipeline systems, and liquefied natural gas facility operators.